Red-Portal/.emacs.d/README.md

 ## Supported Platforms<a id="sec-1-2" name="sec-1-2"></a>

-Fully tested only on emacs25 and arch linux.<br />
+Fully tested only on emacs25 and Manjaro Linux (The best linux distro available).<br />
 All platforms supporting emacs25 are supposed to be partially supported.<br />

 The most important package for C++ which is `[[https://github.com/Andersbakken/rtags][rtags]]` is not yet supported on Windows.<br />